 - Breaks down and feeds the soil (if organic mulch).

 - Improves the structure of clay soils and the moisture-holding capacity of sandy soils.

 - Slowly increases soil fertility (if organic) and may make micronutrients already in the soil more available.

-- Warm the soil in spring, allowing the gardener to plant days or weeks before the soil would normally be ready.
+- Warms the soil in spring, allowing the gardener to plant days or weeks before the soil would normally be ready.

 - Keeps plants clean and off the ground, especially tomatoes and melons, to avoid plant disease.

-- Limits chance of hitting and damaging tree when mulch is placed around trees instead of grass (but not against bark).
+- Limits the chance of damaging trees’ trunks when mulch is placed around them instead of grass.

-- Improves plant health and growth (due to fewer weeds, more constant moisture and soil temperature).
+- Improves plant health and growth (due to fewer weeds and more consistent moisture and soil temperature).

 - Makes gardens “spiffed up” and attractive, giving a uniform appearance and rhythm to garden design.